 to spend time with the member of the Employee’s immediate family or household who has contracted or developed the personal illness, or sustained the personal injury, referred to in subclause 38.1; or

-after the death of the member of the Employee’s immediate family or household referred to in subclause 38.1.
+after the death of the member of the Employee’s immediate family or household, or the stillbirth of the child, referred to in subclause 38.1; or

+after the Employee, or the Employee’s spouse or de facto partner, has the miscarriage referred to in subclause 38.1.

 An Employee may take compassionate leave for a particular permissible occasion as a single continuous 2 day period; or 2 separate periods of 1 day each; or any separate periods to which the Employee and the Employer agree.